Skip to main content

 Advanced signature (AES)

-Strong patient identification via email OTP + SMS, unique link to the signed document, detection of any subsequent modification.
-Standard of proof compatible with informed consent requirements.
+Strong patient identification through an SMS OTP, unique link with the signed deed, detection of any subsequent modification.
+An evidentiary level compatible with informed-consent requirements.

 Refined patient experience